mongodb/specifications/source/enumerate-collections.rst

 --------------

-Drivers SHOULD use the method name ``listCollections`` for a method that returns all indexes with a cursor return type.
+Drivers SHOULD use the method name ``listCollections`` for a method that returns all collections with a cursor return type.
 Drivers MAY use an idiomatic variant that fits the language the driver is for.

 If a driver already has a method to perform one of the listed tasks,